Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

-Pablo Reyes -- with a slugging percentage of .528 in his past 10 games, including four extra-base hits -- will be in action for the Boston Red Sox versus the Washington Nationals, with MacKenzie Gore on the mound, on August 16 at 7:05 PM ET.
+Pablo Reyes and his .421 on-base percentage over his past 10 games (61 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Washington Nationals and Patrick Corbin on August 17 at 4:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Nationals.
+He notched a home run while going 1-for-3 in his last game against the Nationals.

 Pablo Reyes Game Info & Props vs. the Nationals